okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 ---
-title: Download and setup the SDK, widget, and sample app
+title: Download and set up the SDK, widget, and sample app
 ---
 <div class="oie-embedded-sdk">